GSA/digitalgov.gov/content/posts/2017-05-11-my-q-a-with-the-it-industry-whats-working-and-what-could-be-improved-in-federal-acquisition.md

 ---
+url: /2017/05/11/my-q-a-with-the-it-industry-whats-working-and-what-could-be-improved-in-federal-acquisition/
 date: 2017-05-11 12:00:53 -0400
-title: 'My Q & A with the IT Industry — What’s Working and What Could be Improved in Federal Acquisition'
+title: 'My Q &#038; A with the IT Industry – What’s Working and What Could be Improved in Federal Acquisition'
 summary: 'I recently met with more than 50 representatives from the top IT services companies and talked about the good and the bad in federal acquisition.
 Some of the discussion was surprising &hellip; some not so much.
 The key takeaways include some changes that are fairly simple for government to implement, yet have big impacts.
 1.'
-authors: [mary-davie]
+authors:
+  - mary-davie
 categories:
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - acquisition
 ---